playermissile/dli_tutorial/index.rst

 you are comfortable with that.
 All the examples here are assembled using the MAC/65-compatible assembler `ATasm
 <https://atari.miribilist.com/atasm/index.html>`_ (and more specifically to
-this tutorial, the version built-in to Omnivore).
+this tutorial, the version built-in to `Omnivore <https://github.com/robmcmullen/omnivore>`_).

+.. note:: All source code and XEX files are available in the `dli_tutorial source code repository <https://github.com/playermissile/dli_tutorial>`_ on github.

 Before diving into DLIs, it is helpful to understand that they are very accurately named: Display List Interrupts literally interrupt the display list